 Ahlam Shibli, 2000

-In the winter of 1964, the period of military governing, fire line 9, the fate of the villagers was opposites: to become refugees on their own land.
-Police and army forces gathered on the hill across, the police and army came to the village, called out the names of the people and put all of them under a far away tree up the hill.
-Suddenly, there were explosions children hid under their mother's dresses and when they came out, they saw the villagers running, screaming and crying between the ruins of their homes.
-Wells and water holes for the winters were also bombed and all the men in the village were arrested for two days, they paid fines and signed a commitment not to build new houses.
+In the winter of 1964, during the period of the Israeli military rule that applied to the Palestinian population and their areas in Israel, the area of 'Arab al-N'aim was declared Area 9, a military training zone.
+Police and army forces gathered on the hill across the village, officers came to the village, called out the names of the people and assembled all of them under a distant tree up the hill.
+Suddenly, there were explosions, children hid under their mothers’ dresses and when they came out they saw the villagers running, screaming and crying between the ruins of their homes.
+Wells and water holes for the winter were also bombed and all the men were arrested for two days.
+They paid fines and signed a commitment not to build new houses.